Monday, November 27, 2017

 BONUS MATERIAL

-In 1973 MAD magazine once again did a movie satire that hit the nail on the head.
-In "The Poopsidedown Adventure," the characters are named: Reverend Shout, Hammy & Bellow Roseman, Snoozin & Rotten, Mr. Martyr, Ninny, Mr. Rougho, Limber, and Apers.
+In 1973, MAD magazine once again produced a movie satire that hit the nail on the head.
+In "The Poopsidedown Adventure," the characters are Reverend Shout, Hammy & Bellow Roseman, Snoozin & Rotten, Mr. Martyr, Ninny, Mr. Rougho, Limber, and Apers.

-Though it's nothing compared to U.S. obesity norms today, but in 1972 Shelly Winters' weight gain was a major source of comedy and comment.
-Winters was Oscar-nominated for Best Supporting Actress for her performance in The Poseidon Adventure.
-When the list of nominees was read on Oscar night, Winters had the misfortune of having her name come up right after Cloris Leachman reads the title of co-nominee Susan Tyrell's film, Fat City.
-An associative coincidence that causes Robert Duvall to lose it.
+Though it's nothing compared to U.S. obesity norms today, in 1972, Shelley Winters' weight gain for The Poseidon Adventure was a major source of comedy and comment.
+Winters was Oscar-nominated that year for Best Supporting Actress, and when the list of nominees was read, Winters had the alphabetical misfortune of having her name come up right after Cloris Leachman reads the title of co-nominee Susan Tyrell's film, Fat City.
+The film's title resulted in an associative coincidence that caused Robert Duvall to lose it.
 When questioned later about his laughter, Duvall professed that James Caan was making faces from the audience.
-Few believed him.
+Few (certainly not me) believed him.
 See the Oscar sequence HERE.

 Copyright © Ken Anderson 2009 - 2017